 Paying the Rent

-A landlord can only ask a tenant to pay the amount of rent that is due.
-For example, if rent is due monthly, the landlord can only require the tenant to pay one month's rent at a time.
+A landlord can only ask a tenant to pay the rent when it is due.
+For example, if rent is due monthly, the landlord can only ask the tenant to pay one month's rent at a time.
 A landlord can require post-dated cheques.
-A rental agreement cannot make rent owing for the remainder of a tenancy due and payable because a tenant has breached the rental agreement.
+The landlord cannot make future rent payable immediately based on a tenant's breach of the rental agreement.

-Generally, a tenant must pay rent when it is due whether or not the landlord has complied with The Residential Tenancies Act, 2006.
-There are some situations where a tenant's obligation to pay rent is suspended.
-One of these situations is if a copy of a written rental agreement is not provided to the tenant within 20 days, or, in the case of verbal or implied agreements, when service and emergency contact information is not provided by the landlord to the tenant.
-Another situation is where the landlord requests or accepts more than one-month's rent for a security deposit.
+Generally, a tenant must pay rent when it is due even if the landlord has not done what is required by the law.
+However, there are some situations where a tenant's duty to pay rent is suspended.
+This means that paying the rent can wait until a certain thing happens.
+One of these situations is if a copy of a written rental agreement is not provided to the tenant within 20 days of signing it.
+The payment of rent may also be suspended if there is no written agreement and the landlord does not give the tenant service and emergency contact information within 20 days.
+A tenant can also pay less rent if the landlord collected more than one month's rent as a security deposit.
 In this case the tenant can deduct the overpayment from the rent.

-Unless the tenant and the landlord agree otherwise, the rent is sent to the contact address provided in the written agreement or, in the case of a verbal or implied agreement, to the address provided by the landlord.
+Rent is sent to the address provided by the landlord.
+The tenant and the landlord can agree to a different arrangement.
 The landlord must give the tenant a receipt for rent paid in cash.
-Tenants should never provide a cash payment unless they receive proof of payment at the time the payment is made.
+Tenants should never pay cash unless they receive proof of payment at the time the payment is made.

 - increase charges for a parking stall